-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottom-up approaches.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through the combination of a topdown and bottom-up approaches.

-Top down: through positive selection with a best-in-universe filter applied by region in order to exclude the last two deciles.
-This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.
+Top down: through positive selection with a best-in-universe filter applied by region in order to define the eligible universe and exclude of laggards issuers not meeting the minimum ESG threshold.